- Docs

 Any User on your account that isn't Non-Billable (as described below) counts as a Billable User.

-All the billable users from your child sites count together with your parent site's billable users.
+If you are using child sites, all of those users count together with your parent site's users.
 If you make a user account on both the parent site and a child site—even for the same person or system—it counts as 2 separate users.
-If instead you give a parent site user permission to access child sites, that user only counts as 1 billable user, no matter how many sites they can use.
+If instead you give a parent site user permission to access child sites, that user only counts as 1 billable user, no matter how many sites they use.

 Non-Billable Users